 Ever seen this face before?
 Perhaps on a tree in the woods somewhere, or in a painting?

-This is the Green Man (also called Jack in the Green and many, many other names) and he’s a feature of much of the pastoral lore in the Celtic countries, including Great Britain and Ireland where he’s been a constant for thousands of years.
+This is the Green Man (also called Jack in the Green, John Barleycorn, Herne of the Hunt, the Green Knight, and many, many other names) and he’s a feature of much of the pastoral lore in the Celtic countries, including Great Britain and Ireland where he’s been a constant for thousands of years.
 But his rule extends far beyond the Celts.
-Art of the Green Man is common in Arabic, Indian, and even far-Asian cultures.
-You can even find him in the old Norse stomping grounds– and for those of you who are fans of Game of Thrones, just where do you think George R.R.
+Art of the Green Man (or Green Man-esque figures) is common in Arabic, Indian, and even far-Asian cultures.
+You can even find him in the old Norsestomping grounds– and for those of you who are fans of Game of Thrones, just where do you think George R.R.
 Martin got the inspiration for the faces in his weirwood trees, hm?

 In fact, our Jack in the Green finds himself all over the place in literature.
 He’s commonly considered to be the Green Knight that Sir Gawain of Arthuian lore battles.
 Robert Jordan’s The Wheel of Time series features a Green Man of sorts (named Someshta).
 Tolkien’s Treebeard has his roots (get it?) in Green Man lore.
+Peter Pan, while more of a Green Boy instead of a Green Man, can count his roots back to this mythological figure.
 And you probably have a Green Man somewhere in your kitchen right now, encouraging you to eat your veggies– that’s right!
 He’s the inspiration for the Jolly Green Giant.

 The Green Man is mainly a symbol of untamed nature.
 He can be a trickster and a symbol of life and fertility– especially male virility.
-Typically, the Green Man dies or goes into hiding in winter, and then comes back in spring, ready to party.
+Typically, the Green Man dies or goes into hiding in winter, and then wakes upin spring, ready to party.
 He dances and sings and brings all the plants back to life– and encourages people to join him in the partying.
 And the boning.
 He’s super into boning.

 The more metal version of the Green Man is a representation of death and rebirth.
 Instead of having a face made of plants, this Green Man has plants coming out of his eyes, nose, mouth, and even ears.
 Bran the Blessed, who we talked about last week, is often featured in paintings and other artwork like this.
 When Bran died, his head was cut off but continued to offer advice to friends and family for a while.
 Like Bran, this Green Man is meant to reassure us that there is rebirth after death– whether in a religious aspect or in a purely biological one.
 It still looks metal as hell.